 Also, you will attract a mix of students, typically, some who know only a few of the most famous recent graphic novels, and, as a friend mentioned with her trial class recently, a group who may be more knowledgeable than you in terms of comics history.
 These people may even believe a mastery of arcana is necessary to even teach the class (not true).
 Comics Arcana is the gang handshake of the “fanboy/fangirl” as these readers are called (and yes, I fanboy).
 Comics fans are a fierce claque, comparable, I think, only to opera fans in terms of the withering scorn they can bring to bear when you come up short.
 Just remember that with a seminar you are reading to learn as much as there to teach, and encourage an atmosphere of group discovery.
 A series of midterm presentations can be informative and also allow those who invariably feel they should really be teaching the class a moment to express their nascent egotism creatively.
 I.e., to share their knowledge base with their peers (and you).
 They don’t really want to teach the class—they want to learn something from you.
 But to do that, they need to respect you, and if you indicate you respect the years of obsessive reading they’ve done to the side of their main course work, unexpressed until this class, it’s usually a win.

 Of the student favorites, it appears I made lifetime readers of Ronin, Astonishing X-Men, Scott Pilgrim, Battle Angel Alita and Lone Wolf and Cub.
 Epileptic was a crowd pleaser, as was Shortcomings.
 Anders Nilsen’s two books are the absolute favorites of the comics creators students, also Blankets, Poor Sailor and Mother Come Home—the students who wanted to make comics had very specific loves apart from the critical favorites.
-Students in general hated Gabrielle Bell, sadly, which I personally love, and reaction to Jimmy Corrigan was mixed, with some finding it brilliant and others maddening and depressing.
+Student reaction to Jimmy Corrigan was mixed, with some finding it brilliant and others maddening and depressing.